josephpconley/josephpconley.github.io/_posts/2014-3-4-building-better-apis-with-play.md

 {% gist 9337208 %}

-## Action composition and Filtering
+## Action composition

 We define two types of custom actions: atomic and composed.
 Atomic actions can be used stand-alone or as building blocks to be composed with other actions.
-We use the following pattern for building a custom atomic action.
+We use the following pattern for building an atomic action.

 {% gist 9345681 %}